Norway

 Employer's contribution

 The employer must also make social security contributions.
 The contribution is based on total Norwegian gross salary (and taxable benefit) costs.
 The employer’s contribution is levied at a rate of 14.1% but could be lower when the employer is established in certain sparsely populated areas.
-The employer share increases 5% (meaning a total rate of 19.1%) for income exceeding NOK 850,000 (NOK 750,000 in 2023).
+The increased employer’s part of 5% (meaning a total rate of 19.1%) for income exceeding NOK 850,000 (2024) is be abolished from 1 January 2025.
+Companies with payroll expenses shall from that point on calculate employer's national insurance contributions according to the normal rate of 14.1%

 Social security agreements may exempt the employer from this tax (see the Foreign tax relief and tax treaties section for a list of countries with which social security agreements exist).
 If a similar social security contribution is paid to another state based on the same salaries, etc., then a credit may be applied for against the employer's Norwegian social security costs.